LeonardoMichilena/LeonardoMichilena/README.md

 -->

-Here are some ideas to get you started:
+Here are some facts to get to know me better:

 - 🌱 I’m currently working on improving my Coaching skills,  also going deeper with Angular based projects, backend basics with Firebase, and mobile adaptation
 - 💬 Ask me about ... how/where to start learning code or how to improve your programming skills, and not give up along the way!